Nick Cross (American football): Pre-draft

+Indianapolis Colts

 2022

 The Indianapolis Colts selected Cross in the third round (96th overall) of the 2022 NFL draft.
 The Colts executed a trade with the Denver Broncos in order to secure the selection of Cross by agreeing to trade their 2022 fifth-round pick (179th overall) and a third-round pick (67th overall) in the 2023 NFL draft in exchange for the 2022 third-round pick (96th overall) they used immediately to select Cross.
 He was the eighth safety drafted in 2022 and was also the youngest player to be selected in the 2022 NFL draft at 20 years old.

 On May 13, 2022, the Indianapolis Colts signed Cross to a four–year, $5.06 million rookie contract that includes an initial signing bonus of $864,100.

 Throughout training camp, Cross competed against Rodney McLeod for the starting job at strong safety after it became vacant following the sudden retirement of Khari Willis.
 Head coach Frank Reich named him the starting strong safety to begin the season and paired him with free safety Julian Blackmon.

 On September 11, 2022, Cross made his professional regular season debut and earned his first career start in the Indianapolis Colts' season-opener at the Houston Texans and made four solo tackles as they tied 20–20 after overtime.
 The following week, he collected a season-high five combined tackles (three solo) during a 0–24 loss at the Jacksonville Jaguars in Week 2.
-Entering Week 3, defensive coordinator Matt Eberflus opted to bench Cross and named Rodney McLeod the starting strong safety in his place.
+Entering Week 3, defensive coordinator Gus Bradley opted to bench Cross and named Rodney McLeod the starting strong safety in his place.
 On November 7, 2022, the Colts announced their decision to fire head coach Frank Reich sfter a disappointing 3–5–1 start.
 Former Colts' center, Jeff Saturday, was unexpectedly appointed interim head coach.
 He finished his rookie season during the 2022 NFL season with only 17 combined tackles (11 solo), a forced fumble, and one fumble in 16 games and two starts.
 He was relegated to solely appear on special teams and was limited to very few snaps on defense.
 As a special teams player, Cross earned a special teams grade of 90.0 from Pro Football Focus.